GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 The `serviceAccountName` value specifies which Kubernetes service account the pod runs as.

-The `projected:serviceAccountTokens` includes details that expose a signed JWT token at a given path, for a specific audience.
+The `projected:serviceAccountTokens` includes details that expose a signed JWT at a given path, for a specific audience.

 The same Kubernetes service account can be projected multiple times, each for a different audience.